Madeline-Shao/tiers-of-the-kingdom/README.md

 Data sourced from https://www.kaggle.com/datasets/codefantasy/list-of-best-selling-nintendo-games.

 ## Loading data
-To load data, in MySQL, run the following:
+To load data, launch MySQL in the tiers-of-the-kingdom directory.
+Then run the following:
 ```
 CREATE DATABASE tierlistdb;
 USE tierlistdb;